irishev/DSP/README.md

 _We slightly changed the implementation of regularization scaling to obtain better speedup._

 _As a result, pruned results may be different from those in the paper (usually more pruned FLOPS and fewer pruned parameters)._

+## Pruning on ImageNet

+**Pruned Models**

+We will release pruned models for the ImageNet dataset soon!

 ## TODO
 - Implement model-agnostic pruner